angular-translate/angular-translate/CONTRIBUTING.md

 #### <code>grunt dev</code>

 This task extends `watch`.
-In addition, it will lints, tests and copies the result into `demo/`.
+In addition, it will lint, test and copy the result into `demo/`.
-After this, just like `watch` it will run these steps every time a files has changed.
+After this, just like `watch` it will run these steps every time a file has changed.
 On top of that, this tasks supports **live reloading** (on default port).

 This task works in harmony with `grunt server`.